GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/howto.rst

 +++++++++++++++++++++++++++++++
 **--context <CONTEXT>**
     Use <CONTEXT> for recipe selection and for primitives sensitive to context.
-    Eg., ``--context QA``.
-When not specified, the context defaults to 'QA'.
+    Eg., ``--context qa``.
+When not specified, the context defaults to 'qa'.

 **--logfile <LOGFILE>**
     Set the log file name.
 Default is 'reduce.log' in the current directory.